darshitvvora/mvx/CONTRIBUTING.md

 * Before submitting, please ensure your PR passes all build / compilation / and unit tests.

-OpenShot Video Editor is a volunteer effort, and a labor of love.
+Edit X Pro is a volunteer effort, and a labor of love.
 Please be patient with any issues you find, and feel free to get involved and help us fix them!

 Thanks!